 I think Silverman’s even larger qualification here is that inaction is unacceptable.
 The Affordable and Safe Prescription Drug Importation Act of 2017, closely associated with its sponsor Senator Bernie Sanders (I-VT), would move us in the right direction, but Silverman believes that particular bill is “going nowhere fast.”
 As the article notes, millions of Americans already import medication for personal use, despite the prohibitions.
 He writes: “it is time to scrap this prohibition, unless Congress finds another way to drive down costs.”

 PharmacyChecker.com’s international drug price reporting and pharmacy verification role is mentioned by Silverman, but he doesn’t substantively delve into the reality of safe personal drug importation as it occurs today via verified international online pharmacies.
-For journalists and consumers who would like to learn more – let’s talk!Tagged with: boston globe, ed silverman, legalize it, sanders, statnews
+For journalists and consumers who would like to learn more – let’s talk!Tagged with: boston globe, drug imports, ed silverman, legalize it, sanders, statnews